3.9.2. Rules for adding attributes to vegetation items

 Vegetation items are named in accordance with the general rules.
 See 3.1.3.
 Map item naming rules.

-You can name vegetation items if they have an official name (except for the items of the lawn or “urban vegetation” “types”).
+You can name vegetation items if they have a name (except for items of the lawn or “urban vegetation” “types”).

 Examples of names for vegetation items: